dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 A grain cannot be explicitly created or deleted.
 It always exists "virtually" and is activated automatically when a request is sent to it.
 A grain has either a GUID or a long integer key within the grain type.
-Application code creates a reference to a grain by calling the `GetGrain(Guid id)` or `GetGrain(long id)` static factory methods for a specific grain identity.
+Application code creates a reference to a grain by calling the `GetGrain(Guid id)` or `GetGrain(long id)` of a generic grain factory methods for a specific grain identity.
 The `GetGrain()` call is a purely local operation to create a grain reference.
 It does not trigger creation of a grain activation and has not impact on its life cycle.
 A grain activation is automatically created by the Orleans runtime upon a first request sent to the grain.

 A grain interface must inherit from `IGrain`.
-The GUID or long integer key of a grain can later be retrieved via the `IGrain.GetPrimaryKey()` or `IGrain.GetPrimaryKeyLong()` extension methods, respectively.
+The GUID or long integer key of a grain can later be retrieved via the `GetPrimaryKey()` or `GetPrimaryKeyLong()` extension methods, respectively.

 ## Defining the Grain Interface